oliverturner/portify/docs/background.md

 >
 > "using *.ts files" implies inline type syntax and a build step.

-Hopefully this repo will demonstrate some of the ways that we can opt in to better code without the having to invest in a different language.
+Hopefully this repo will demonstrate some of the ways that we can opt in to better code without the having to rewrite everything in a different language.